danielmichaels/danielms/content/retrospectives/2022/02/index.md

 # Summary

-This month saw a number of external influences impede my ability to do much work this month.
+A number of external influences impeded my ability to do get much work done this month.
 As a result very little was achieved on Mudmap.

 ## Highlights